 The biotechnology and pharmaceutical industries are intensely competitive and subject to rapid and significant technological change.
 We have competitors in a number of jurisdictions, many of which have substantially greater name recognition, commercial infrastructures and financial, technical and personnel resources than we have.
-Established competitors may invest heavily to quickly discover and develop novel compounds that could make MAT2203, MAT9001 or any of our other product candidates obsolete or uneconomical.
+Established competitors may invest heavily to quickly discover and develop novel compounds that could make MAT2203, MAT2501 or any other product candidates we may develop obsolete or uneconomical.
 Any new product that competes with an approved product may need to demonstrate compelling advantages in efficacy, cost, convenience, tolerability and safety to be commercially successful.
 Other competitive factors, including generic competition, could force us to lower prices or could result in reduced sales.
-In addition, new products developed by others could emerge as competitors to MAT2203, MAT9001 or any of our other product candidates.
+In addition, new products developed by others could emerge as competitors to MAT2203, MAT2501 or any of our other product candidates.
 If we are not able to compete effectively against our current and future competitors, our business will not grow and our financial condition and operations will suffer.

 We face competition from many different sources, including commercial pharmaceutical and biotechnology enterprises, academic institutions, government agencies and private and public research institutions.
 We face competition with respect to our current product candidates and we will face competition with respect to any product candidates that we may seek to develop or commercialize in the future.
 Our current and potential competitors in the anti-fungal marketplace for which we are developing MAT2203 include Merck & Co.
 Inc., Astellas Pharma US, Pfizer, Inc., Novartis AG, Viamet Inc., Cidara Therapeutics and Sigma Tau.
-With respect to competition for MAT2501 in the anti-bacterial marketplace, our current and potential competitors include Merck & Co., Tetraphase Pharmaceuticals, Inc., Insmed Incorporated, Achaogen, Inc., and The Medicines Company.
-With respect to MAT9001, current competitors include GlaxoSmithKline plc, which currently markets Lovaza, a prescription omega-3 fatty acid indicated for patients with severe hypertriglyceridemia; Teva Pharmaceuticals USA, Inc., which currently markets a generic version of Lovaza; Abbvie, Inc. (previously Abbott Laboratories), which currently markets Tricor® and Trilipix® (both fibrates) and Niaspan® (niacin) for the treatment of high triglycerides and severe hypertriglyceridemia in the United States and Omacor (the equivalent of Lovaza) in Europe and Asia; and Amarin Corp. plc, which currently markets Vascepa®, an ethyl-ester form of EPA, for the treatment of patients with severe hypertriglyceridemia and is seeking FDA approval of Vascepa for the treatment of patients with high triglyceride levels (TG \geq 200 mg/dL and <500 mg/dL) who are also on statin therapy for elevated LDL-C levels, which has been referred to as Amarin's ANCHOR indication.
-In addition, we are aware of other companies that are developing products that we believe, if approved and marketed, will compete directly with MAT9001, including Omthera Pharmaceuticals, Inc., now owned by AstraZeneca PLC; Acasti Pharma Inc., a subsidiary of Neptune Technologies and Bioresources Inc.; Catabasis Pharmaceuticals, Inc.; Resolvyx Pharmaceuticals, Inc.; Sancilio & Company, Inc.; and Trygg Pharma AS.
+With respect to competition for MAT2501 in the anti-bacterial marketplace, our current and potential competitors include Insmed Incorporated, Merck & Co., Tetraphase Pharmaceuticals, Inc., Achaogen, Inc., Raptor Pharmaceuticals and The Medicines Company.